BayraktarLab/feature_reg/README.md

 ## Dependencies

-`numpy pandas tifffile opencv-contrib-python scikit-image`
+`numpy pandas tifffile opencv-contrib-python scikit-learn scikit-image`

 `scikit-image` is necessary for affine transformation of big images that has more than 32000 pixels in one or two dimensions.
 The affine registration process in `scikit-image` requires usage of `float64` data, so you need amount of RAM at least 3 times the size of the picture (channel, z-plane).